Cybozu-GTA/kintone-technical-training-materials/README.md

 # Kintone Technical Training materials

-Here is the Kintone Technical Training Menu materials.
+Here is the Kintone Technical Training materials.
 We will share programs and app templates using in our hands-on session.
 Please refer to the full documents and movies from below.